bg-spectres/nedava-chat/README.md

 ```
 mvn spring-boot:run
 ```
-or, packageing into a jar and running it..
+or, pack into a jar and running it..
 ```
 mvn package
 java -jar target/*.jar